AdobeDocs/experience-manager-cloud-service.pt-BR/help/journey-migration/cloud-acceleration-manager/using-cam/cam-implementation-phase.md

 * [Transferência de conteúdo](#content-transfer)

-Clique no cartão do projeto para abrir a landing page do projeto e navegue até a **Implementação** conforme mostrado na figura abaixo.
+Clique no cartão do projeto para abrir a landing page do projeto e navegar até a **Implementação** conforme mostrado na figura a seguir.

 ![imagem](/help/journey-migration/cloud-acceleration-manager/assets/implementation-1.png)